cloudera/hue/docs/docs-site/content/user/browsing/_index.md

 jobs running in the cluster.
 Job Browser presents the job and tasks in layers for quick access to the logs and troubleshooting.

-### YARN (Spark, MapReduce, Tez)

-Any job running on the Resource Manager will be automatically listed.
-The information will be fetched accordingly if the job got moved to one of the history servers.

 ### SQL Queries

 There are three ways to access the Query browser: